 Learning How to Enjoy Being Alone

 Brenner believes it’s challenging for some people to appreciate quality alone time because they never really learned how to do it as children.
 This might be because they associate being alone with fear, anxiety, neglect, and other negative emotions.
+Therefore, they associate being alone with loneliness, which as previously discussed are two very different things.
 She advises people who might have this connotation to start small to re-associate positive action with positive emotion.

 - Enjoy lunch by yourself with a book or magazine.